-HPE was founded in November 2015, following the split of Hewlett-Packard Company (HP) into two independent companies: Hewlett Packard Inc. (HPQ) and Hewlett Packard Enterprise (HPE).
-HP Inc. retained old HP’s consumer-facing PCs and printers business, and HPE was formed from the old HP’s Enterprise product and Business divisions, focusing on servers, storage, cloud, and software services.
+Hewlett Packard Enterprise (HPE) was founded in November 2015, following the split of Hewlett-Packard Company (HP).
+HPE was formed from the old HP’s Enterprise product and Business divisions, focusing on servers, storage, cloud, and software services.

 Israel’s Population Registry – Aviv system

-Aviv system contains Israel’s Population Registry which includes information on Palestinian citizens and non-citizen residents of occupied East Jerusalem.
-The System also includes the `Yesha database` (Hebrew acronym for the West Bank and Gaza), which contains information on Israeli citizens residing in the settlements.
+The Aviv system contains Israel’s Population Registry which includes information on all Palestinians with Israeli citizenship and non-citizen Palestinian residents of occupied East Jerusalem.

-In a response to an FOI submitted by Who Profits on April 7, 2021, the Israeli Population and Immigration Authority confirmed that the Aviv System, to which HPE provided Itanium servers, is gradually being phased out and will be terminated in the coming years, following the takeover on the computerizing systems of the ministry by IBM.
+In a response to an FOI submitted by Who Profits on April 7, 2021, the Israeli Population and Immigration Authority confirmed that the Aviv System is gradually being phased out and will be terminated in the coming years, following the takeover of the computerizing systems of the ministry by IBM.